Saya San: Rebellion

-In October 1930, there had been earthquakes at Pegu and Pyu.
-These were heralded as portents, recalling prophesies that the throne of the King of Burma would not remain unoccupied.
-At the auspicious moment, the coronation of Saya San proceeded in the traditional manner, at a pagoda near Rangoon.
-Saya San was proclaimed the Thupannaka Galon Raja, and donned the royal raiments prescribed by ancient usage.
-On 21 December 1930, the Galon Raja moved to his palace on Alaungtang Hill in Tharrawaddy, where a royal city, known as Buddharaja Myo, or “Buddhist King’s Town”, was ceremonially plotted out.
+In October 1930, in a ceremony held at a pagoda near Rangoon, Saya San was crowned the Thupannaka Galuna Raja.
+On 21 December 1930, the Galon Raja moved to his palace on Alaungtang Hill in Tharrawaddy, where a royal city, known as Buddharaja Myo, or "Buddhist King's Town", was ceremonially plotted out.
 The new king disposed of the proper retinue of five queens, four ministers, and four regiments.
-Saya San promised supporters that he would restore the authority of the Burmese monarchy, revitalize the Buddhist religion and expel the British authorities.
-Also, he assured his oath-bound followers that they would be protected by his magical charms and tattoos.
+Assuring his followers that they would be protected by his magical charms and tattoos, Saya San also promised supporters that he would restore the authority of the Burmese monarchy, revitalize the Buddhist religion and expel the British authorities.

-On the night of 22 December the first outbreak occurred in the Tharrawaddy district.
-Tharrawaddy, like most of Lower Burma, suffered severe economic dislocation during the ‘Hoover Slump’.
+On the night of 22 December, the first outbreak occurred in the Tharrawaddy district.
 The Great Depression of 1930 had a devastating impact on rice prices.
-Rice was Burma's most important export commodity and its fortunes on commercial markets affected much of the rural population.
-The high population density in central Burma and the concentration of land ownership in fewer hands created a large number of disaffected landless laborers increasingly aggrieved with colonial government, whom they blamed for both their inability to work the land independently and for decline of their real incomes as rice worker.
-Thus, rural cultivators, already frustrated by the drop of the price of rice were quick to respond to Saya San's appeals involving a mixture of anti-tax rhetoric, Buddhist prophecies and guarantees of invulnerability.
+Rice, being Burma's most important export commodity, was heavily depended on by the rural population.
+Thus, Tharrawaddy, like most of Lower Burma, suffered heavily from this.
+The high population density in Central Burma and the concentration of land ownership in fewer hands resulted in a large number of landless rice farmers.
+They became increasingly aggrieved with the colonial administration, whom they blamed for the decline of their incomes as rice workers.
+Thus, the frustrated rural farmers were quick to respond to Saya San's courting appeals, involving a mixture of anti-tax rhetoric, Buddhist prophecies and guarantees of invulnerability.